cedrickchee/chatgpt-universe/README.md

   > **Phase 3:** Optimization with RLHF which we plan to do via TRLX.
 And then the we iterate with this new model again over phase 2 and phase 3 hopefully multiple times.

   More info, see the LAION LLM proposal (Google Doc) above.

+  _Note: Please see the GitHub repo for up-to-date info._

 - [CarperAI/TRLX](https://github.com/CarperAI/trlx)
   - Originated as a fork of [TRL](https://github.com/lvwerra/trl).